wux-ui/wux-ui-react-docs/Docs/README.md

 );
 ```

-Then use `npm start` in the main folder to start the React project
+Finally, use `npm start` in the main folder to start the React project